natir/blog/content/long-read-misassemblies/index.md

 | inversion | 65 | 68 | 75 |
 | total | 1396 | 1213 | 880 |

 With `min-identity 80` the number of relocation and translocation is increased compared to the default value of `min-identity`.
-If quast have only one alignment of a contig, quast can't found misassemblies, by reducing the `min-identity` we increase the number of alignment and mechanically increase the number of misassemblies.
+If quast have only one alignment of a contig, it cannot find misassemblies.
+By reducing the `min-identity` we increased the number of alignment and mechanically increased the number of misassemblies.

-Maybe some of these misassemblies aren't real misassemblies but if we use the same `min-identity` value for all assembly we want to compare.
-We can hope this number of fake misassemblies was the same in all conditions.
+Some of these misassemblies aren't real misassemblies.
+But if we use the same `min-identity` value for all assemblies that we want to compare, we can hope that the number of fake misassemblies are the same in all conditions.

 **For an uncorrected long-read misassemblies use the minimal identity threshold (80 %) was required**